alecmuffett/drafts-not-complete-not-tested-do-not-use/production-ubuntu-onion-server.md

 The next logical step for the attacker would be to scan networks looking for machines named `invalid.invalid` and attack them anyway, so it's wise for this server to be very limited in terms of to whom it will listen for incoming IP connections, if anyone; so we install a firewall and default-deny all incoming connection attempts:

+`TODO:` consider explicit incoming packet blocks to the Tor daemon subnet addresses in case someone on the local LAN is forging traffic; probably best tied to the isolation of tor traffic using a dummy0 driver, separate everything out clearly.

 ```sh
 sudo -i
 ufw enable